 It might be negligible since it represents roughly 2% in extra execution time.
-Nonetheless, if we’re running this function millions of times or if latency is super important, those extra milliseconds can be relevant.
+Nonetheless, if we’re running this function millions of times or if latency is super important, those extra milliseconds will be relevant.

 Understanding exactly which factors are playing a role in producing these unexpected results is hard.
 Lambda infrastructure is sort of a black box.
 Maybe there are differences in hardware serving each request, which would introduce some undesirable variability in our tests.
 Bottom line is: if you want to optimize your Lambda usage for either the fastest execution or lowest cost, you should definitely benchmark your functions.

-We’ve released the benchmarking function so that you can deploy and test your own Lambda functions for yourself.
+We’ve also released the benchmarking function so that you can deploy and test your own Lambda functions for yourself.

 To reap the benefits and save even more on Lambda you can sign up to Dashbird, a performance monitoring tool tailored specifically for AWS Lambdas.
 It’s the industry’s favorite end-to-end serverless monitoring platform that is free for the first 1 million invocations.

 Get detailed overviews of your Lambda functions, how healthy and efficient they are, and how much each one is costing.
 With full Lambda metric knowledge, you’ll be able to identify trends to help save money.